Vivek-Madenur/node3tier/README.md

 docker run  -p 3001:3001 --name web node3tier-web
 ```

 8. At this point web container will NOT be able to communicate with api container.
-So create a network and at both the containers to it
+So create a network and add both the containers to it
 ```
 docker network create app-newtrok docker network connect app-newtrok api